-As much as I would love to do blow allllll my money in New York, I am stuck with a very realistic budget, especially with my student debt (three cheers for my super expensive degree!).
-Luckily, even in one of the most expensive cities, there are lots of things to see and do in New York that are free (you know, other than running all the miles)!
-So here are 10+ free things to do in New York!
+As much as I would love to do blow allllll my money in New York, I am stuck with a very realistic budget.
+Seeing New York City’s attractions can mean spending a hefty chunk of your trip budget on tickets which adds up over time.
+So are there any free activities that you can do in New York?
+Luckily, even in one of the most expensive cities, there are lots of things to see and do in New York that are free or almost free!
+Down below, you’ll find a list of free things to do in New York!

 9/11 Memorial: While the museum itself is not always free (Tuesday evenings from 5 p.m. to 8 p.m. are free with the last entry is at 7 p.m.), the two enormous waterfalls and reflecting pools with the names of those who passed away are always free to see.